 Teaching Days

-Teaching Days is a series of workshops to help prepare teaching assistants and trainees for the roles and responsibilities of teaching at MIT.
+Teaching Days is a series of workshops offered before the start of each semester (August and IAP) to help prepare teaching assistants and trainees for the roles and responsibilities of teaching at MIT.
 Topics include how to give feedback, present a class session, and facilitate office hours, among other practical teaching subjects.
 Once available, the workshop schedule and link to the Canvas registration page will be posted below.

 Workshop Descriptions